Manish-456/shopify/README.md

 # shopify
-This is just a simple website made with reactJs (using react reducers hook and many more )
+This is just a simple website made with reactJs (using useReducer hook and many more )